-- 96. In measuring its defined benefit liability under paragraph 54, an enterprise should, subject to paragraph 58A, recognise past service cost as an expense on a straight-line basis over the average period until the benefits become vested.
-To the extent that the benefits are already vested immediately following the introduction of, or changes to, a defined benefit plan, an enterprise should recognise past service cost immediately. - 97.
-Past service cost arises when an enterprise introduces a defined benefit plan or changes the benefits payable under an existing defined benefit plan.
+- In measuring its defined benefit liability under paragraph 54, an entity shall, subject to paragraph 58A, recognise past service cost as an expense on a straight-line basis over the average period until the benefits become vested.
+To the extent that the benefits are already vested immediately following the introduction of, or changes to, a defined benefit plan, an entity shall recognise past service cost immediately. - Past service cost arises when an entity introduces a defined benefit plan that attributes benefits to past service or changes the benefits payable for past service under an existing defined benefit plan.
 Such changes are in return for employee service over the period until the benefits concerned are vested.
-Therefore, past service cost is recognised over that period, regardless of the fact that the cost refers to employee service in previous periods.
-Past service cost is measured as the change in the liability resulting from the amendment (see paragraph 64).
+Therefore, the entity recognises past service cost over that period, regardless of the fact that the cost refers to employee service in previous periods.
+The entity measures past service cost as the change in the liability resulting from the amendment (see paragraph 64).
+Negative past service cost arises when an entity changes the benefits attributable to past service so that the present value of the defined benefit obligation decreases.

-An enterprise operates a pension plan that provides a pension of 2 % of final salary for each year of service.
+An entity operates a pension plan that provides a pension of 2% of final salary for each year of service.
 The benefits become vested after five years of service.
-On 1 January 20X5 the enterprise improves the pension to 2,5 % of final salary for each year of service starting from 1 January 20X1.
+On 1 January 20X5 the entity improves the pension to 2.5% of final salary for each year of service starting from 1 January 20X1.
 At the date of the improvement, the present value of the additional benefits for service from 1 January 20X1 to 1 January 20X5 is as follows:

-Employees with more than five years' service at 1/1/X5

-Employees with less than five years' service at 1/1/X5 (average period until vesting: three years)
+Employees with more than five years' service at 1/1/X5 Employees with less than five years' service at 1/1/X5 (average period until vesting: three years)

-The enterprise recognises 150 immediately because those benefits are already vested.
-The enterprise recognises 120 on a straight-line basis over three years from 1 January 20X5.
+The entity recognises 150 immediately because those benefits are already vested.
+The entity recognises 120 on a straight-line basis over three years from 1 January 20X5.